 It’s much easier to stay fair in a tribe since the tribe owner can easily see your ratio of

 I get a good amount of traffic from my Tailwind Tribes!
-Here’s an invite to join my tribe for all niche of bloggers.
-This is a Tailwind summary email showing a snapshot of my Tailwind Tribes were doing when they were new.
+Here’s an invite to join my tribe for all niches.
+This is a Tailwind summary email showing a snapshot of what my Tailwind Tribes were doing when they were new.